-Design and technology is a growing and integral part of our lives; our children will be the innovators and designers of the future so our DT curriculum requires children to show innovation, creativity and to develop specific skills.
+Design and technology is a growing and integral part of our lives; our pupils will be the innovators and designers of the future so our DT curriculum requires pupils to show innovation, creativity and to develop specific skills.

-In all our projects we ensure each stage of the design process is fully explored starting with understanding the ‘audience’ or ‘purpose’ of the product and involves: exploring, planning, market research, communicating, making, modelling, reviewing and evaluating.
+In all our projects we ensure each stage of the design process is fully explored, starting with understanding the ‘audience’ or ‘purpose’ of the product.
+This involves: exploring, planning, market research, communicating, making, modelling, reviewing and evaluating.

-Children build their skills progressively in six strands so children have a wide experience of design fields including: textiles, structures, mechanisms, electrical systems, computing, cooking and nutrition.
-In many cases the projects will dovetail with other aspects of the curriculum deeper learning and relevance for example:
+Pupils build their skills progressively in six strands so they experience a wide range of design fields including: textiles, structures, mechanisms, electrical systems, computing, cooking and nutrition.
+In many cases the projects will dovetail with other aspects of the curriculum for deeper learning and relevance, for example:

-- Stop the intruder!
-Using knowledge of electrical system to create a burglar alarm, consider adaptations for a deaf person (Science, English)
+Stop the intruder!
+Using knowledge of electrical systems to create a burglar alarm, consider adaptations for a deaf person (Science, English, Electrical Systems)

-- Creating a pop-up book to meet the interests and handling of Nursery children (English, maths)
+Creating a pop-up book to meet the interests and handling of Nursery Pupils (English, maths)

-- Sustainable clothing – giving new life to old garments (geography, science)
+Make Do and Mend!
+Sustainable clothing – giving new life to old garments (geography, science, history, textiles)

 We are proud that in DT:

-- Our DT blocks of two or three days enable designs to be developed effectively, as children can really get 'stuck in' to their projects.
+Our DT blocks of two or three days enable designs to be developed effectively, as pupils can really get 'stuck in' to their projects.